Demonukey/NametagHidePlus/README.md

 # NametagHide+ Plugin

-This is a Minecraft 1.19.X plugin named "NametagHider+" that allows you to hide player's nicknames and enable/disable nametags with commands.
+This is a Minecraft 1.19.X plugin named that allows you to hide player's nicknames and enable/disable nametags with commands.
 Features

     Hide player's nicknames